databrickslabs/dbx/docs/source/guidance/packaging_files.rst

         "<package-name>", "resources/sql/create_table.sql"
     )

-The provided paths can be used to locally read these files for any purpose (e.g. reading them via :code:`pandas`).
+The provided paths can be used to locally read these files for any purpose.